MathGaron/mean_average_precision/README.md

 ## features
 - Simple : numpy and matplotlib are the only dependencies
 - Compute a running evaluation : input prediction/ground truth at each frames, no need to save in files
-- Plot per class pr-curves with average precision (matplotlib)
+- Plot (matplotlib) per class pr-curves with interpolated average precision (default) or average precision

 ## Method
 ### Multiclass mAP